Oliver-BE/intellage/README.md

 ## Usage

-This program will take a folder containing numerous jpg images and use the images within the folder to recreate an image of your choice.
+Intellage will take a folder containing numerous jpg images and use the images within the folder to recreate an image of your choice

-How to run:
+**How to run:**
 1. Open terminal and change directory to the src folder within the Intellage folder
 2. Enter the command: javac *.java
 3. Enter the command: java Main